 Happy April!
 I hope no one fooled you too much over the weekend. ;) I honestly can’t believe how fast March went, and I’m still writing down March as the month whenever I’ve needed to over the past couple of days.
-But no, it’s not the 31st still, so I guess I better embrace the new month.
 Hopefully, that means real spring weather is on the way, but until then, I have another Stitch Fix review to help kick off the month!

 Disclosure: This post contains affiliate links.
 That means if you click a link, I may make a small commission from your purchase.
 I do pay for this subscription myself. :)